Ian144/Ian144.github.io/FsFIXcodeGen.md

-different fix4.4.xml's
-    c# and java

 FsFIXGen
-By default FsFIXGen loads a copy of the QuickFixN version

-any small change to fix4.4.xml required merging of groups eliding the group-length field
+merging of groups
+eliding the group-length field
     the length field is written and read, the value being derived from the list of group instances